IdentitySquare/time_pricing/README.md

 # TimePricing

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/time_pricing`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Calculate time based pricing based on duration or start + end time.
 Useful for services, bookings or appointments where pricing is based on duration.
+This can be used with repeating combination of plans or without combining plans.

 ## Installation